How to become a mother's milk donor?

 Note that following up on new registrations to the Public Mothers’ Milk Bank can take up to two weeks.

 If you qualify based on the health questionnaire, we will ask you to provide a blood sample for testing.
-Sample collection is done by appointment at one of our Donation Centres:
+Sample collection is done by appointment at one of our Héma-Québec Donation Centres.
+During this appointment, you will be given bottles in which to collect your breast milk.

 On your mark, get set, give!